alberto-dieguez/ansible-auto-bspwm/README.md

 # auto-bspwm
-> This is a Bash script that automates the setup of a professional hacking environment for Kali Linux using the tiled window manager [bspwm](https://github.com/baskerville/bspwm).
+> This is an ansible script that automates the setup of a professional hacking environment for Kali Linux using the tiled window manager [bspwm](https://github.com/baskerville/bspwm).

-ansible-playbook -i hosts playbook.yml --ask-become-pass

 ## Installation
 1. Install available updates.